How to Determine the Heart Axis

 Very simple.
 We check whether the QRS deflection in leads I and aVF are positive or negative.
 With this we will be able to determine if the Heart Axis is normal or a deviation is present.

-- If the QRS in I and aVF are positives: Normal Axis.
+- 1. If the QRS in leads I and aVF are positives: Normal axis.

-- If is positive in I and negative in aVF: Left Axis deviation.
+- 4. If the QRS is positive in lead I and negative in lead aVF, lead II needs to be evaluated:

 Accurate Heart Axis Calculation